phelluy/DLAA_2025/README.md

 This notebook creates a subfolder `plotdiag` where you can check the results of the training on the testing part of the dataset.

 BONUS: there is also a notebook `ts_dataset.ipynb` that you can download to your Google Drive to see how the dataset can be generated through OpenAI compatible API calls.

+All the code and documents in this repository can be use freely.
+If you use them you can cite the associated paper:

+@article{boileau2025towards,
+  title={Towards Interpretable Time Series Foundation Models}, author={Boileau, Matthieu and Helluy, Philippe and Pawlus, J{\'e}r{\'e}my and Vyetrenko, Svitlana}, journal={arXiv preprint arXiv:2507.07439}, year={2025}
+}